-We have also talked about how everything we say and every way we act represents our family and our college.
-These coach’s kids know to extend a firm handshake, smile and respond while looking someone in the eye.
+We have also talked about how everything we say and every way we act represents our family and our school.
+Our coaches’ kids know to extend a firm handshake, smile, and respond while looking someone in the eye.
 They also know that beyond a hello they don’t need to answer any questions they don’t want to and can ask to be excused from the conversation.

 When we experienced our second cross-country move our older son held onto his anonymity for about thirty seconds.
 The school counselor introduced him to every teacher, administrator, and student as “our new coach’s son” as she walked us around the school on his first day.

 He couldn’t contain his disappointment.
 In no way, is he embarrassed by our family, however being a coach’s kid can limit who chooses to engage you in conversation.
 Especially when your dad also works in the district.
 Life isn’t always easy when you live in the shadow of your dad’s public profile.
 But it also has some perks such as walking down the hall to have your dad pick up that assignment you forgot when he runs home for lunch. 😉